-Love Cemetery is a 1.6 acre burial ground off a private sandy-dirt road in the rural countryside of East Texas near the Louisiana border.
+"Love Cemetery is a 1.6 acre burial ground off a private sandy-dirt road in the rural countryside of East Texas near the Louisiana border.
 Deeded to the Love Colored Burial Association in 1904, when we found it again in 2003, it had been taken over by wild grapevine and wisteria.
 Descendants, like Doris Vittatoe’s mother were locked out during the Civil Rights movement of the 1960’s and were unable to go back in and tend their ancestors’ graves.
-Doris found her great-grandfather’s headstone, Ohio Taylor, in the center of the cemetary.
+Doris found her great-grandfather’s headstone, Ohio Taylor, in the center of the cemetery.

 Doris Vittatoe & China Galland, 3-2-13, Love Cemetery

-In the film, you see the passion and intelligence of the young people of historically black Wiley College, in nearby Marshall, Texas.
+"In the film, you see the passion and intelligence of the young people of historically black Wiley College, in nearby Marshall, Texas.
 You hear the Wiley debate team argue on behalf of the larger issue involved – access to history, you meet the African American faculty member at Wiley College, Lisa Taylor, who reached out and asked China to help her find “a way to teach about the history of slavery in this country…. nobody knows how to talk about it.

-By the film’s end, we see the students of predominantly white East Texas Baptist University in nearby Marshall, Texas, join in helping the Wiley students and the Love Burial Association reclaim Love Cemetery.
-Nate brought in a consultant from the Sankofa project in Brooklyn, Brian Favors, an outstanding educator who told us the work at Love Cemetery is critical.
+"By the film’s end, we see the students of predominantly white East Texas Baptist University in nearby Marshall, Texas, join in helping the Wiley students and the Love Burial Association reclaim Love Cemetery."

 Thank you for your support,

-China Galland, Producer & Writer, Ben Galland, Director, & Danielle Burnette,
+China Galland, Producer & Writer